libopenstorage/stork/README.md

 ## Usage

->**Note:**<br/> Torpedo is in pre-alpha stage at this moment and under active development.
-Currently it only supports Kubernetes as the scheduler.
+>**Note:**<br/> Torpedo is in alpha stage at this moment and under active development.
+Currently it only supports Kubernetes as the container orchestrator.

 ### Build
 Torpedo is written in Golang.